-The best airlines to fly transatlantic New York to London or London to New York in Business Class are American, United, Virgin, British Airways and Delta.
+The best airlines to fly transatlantic New York to London or London to New York in Business Class are American, United, Virgin, British Airways, and Delta.

 American Airlines offers their new Super Diamond seat but also flies with another very decent lie-flat seat which I reviewed on their AA 777 in Business Class.
 These seats have been in circulation for a while and are also excellent.

 Talking of old and dated seats, Virgin Atlantic flies with a variety of Business Class seats, the older ones being quite ropey, but the newest and refurbished planes offer a better seat than British Airways in Club Class.
 British Airways used to be the market leader but have not upgraded their seats for years.
-Their current seats are lie flat but consistently narrow and do not have direct aisle access which is a real problem when trying to sleep while your neighbour climbs over you.
+Their current seats are lie flat but consistently narrow and do not have direct aisle access which is a real problem when trying to sleep while your neighbor climbs over you.

 Both British Airways and Virgin Atlantic fly between North America and Europe, between New York and London along with a number of other American cities.
-Both airlines feature in my top 10 best airlines for longhaul Business Class and I have also compared them directly in my best transatlantic airline for Business: British Airways Vs Virgin Atlantic.
+Both airlines feature in my top 10 best airlines for longhaul Business Class and I have also compared them directly in my best transatlantic airline for Business: British Airways vs. Virgin Atlantic.

-Below you will find my reviews of recent experiences I have had on United Airlines, American Airlines, Virgin Atlantic, British Airways and Delta.
+Below you will find my reviews of recent experiences I have had on United Airlines, American Airlines, Virgin Atlantic, British Airways, and Delta.

-I have flown with American Airlines a number of times and have reviewed their long haul Business Class and First Class flights.
+I have flown with American Airlines a number of times and have reviewed their long-haul Business Class and First Class flights.
 My trip reports can be found below.
 Read More.

-I have flown with United Airlines a number of times and have reviewed their long haul Business Class and First Class flights.
+I have flown with United Airlines a number of times and have reviewed their long-haul Business Class and First Class flights.
 My trip reports can be found below.
 Read More.

-I have flown with Virgin Atlantic a number of times and have reviewed their long haul Business Class or Upper Class along with their Premium economy.
+I have flown with Virgin Atlantic a number of times and have reviewed their long-haul Business Class or Upper Class along with their Premium economy.
 My trip reports can be found below.
 Read More.

-I have flown with British Airways many times and have reviewed their long haul Business Class flights in First and Club World as well as Premium Economy.
-My trip reports in Business Classcan be found below.
+I have flown with British Airways many times and have reviewed their long-haul business class flights in First and Club World as well as Premium Economy.
+My trip reports in Business Class can be found below.
 Read More.

-I have reviewed Delta One which is Delta’s new long haul Business Class product which can be found below.
+I have reviewed Delta One which is Delta’s new long-haul Business Class product which can be found below.
 Read More.

-British Airways will be launching a new BA Club World seat over the next year or two which will being them back into play.
+British Airways will be launching a new BA Club World seat over the next year or two which will bring them back into play.
 They may well pip the post on the best offering in the future, but for now, fly AA or United.

 It is worth reading my tips on how to find cheap and discounted First or Business Class flight tickets to and from North America.